MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineLisWirelessAccessPoint.md

 Set-CsOnlineLisWirelessAccessPoint -BSSID F0-6E-0B-C2-04-* -LocationId b2804a1a-e4cf-47df-8964-3eaf6fe1ae3a -Description 'SEWAPs'
 ```

 Example 2 creates the wireless access point with Chassis ID "F0-6E-0B-C2-04-*", associated with location ID b2804a1a-e4cf-47df-8964-3eaf6fe1ae3a.
-BSSID "F0-6E-0B-C2-04-*" is in wildcard format which equivalents to adding all BSSIDs with the same LocationID in the range "F0-6E-0B-C2-04-[0-9A-F][0-9A-F]"
+BSSID "F0-6E-0B-C2-04-*" is in wildcard format which is equivalent to adding all BSSIDs with the same LocationID in the range "F0-6E-0B-C2-04-[0-9A-F][0-9A-F]".

 ## PARAMETERS